ZacheryFaria/ft_printf/README.md

 New Flags:
   %b - binary version of %x

   %v - reads and prints (or stores) a file, given name of file, or the file descriptor if alt fmt flag is used.

+This printf respects field width, precision, allsign, left alignment, and space flags as valid.